JesseT-9001/Abelian_Sandpile_Model/README.md

 ## Challenges

 I initially created this program multi-threaded.
-When scanning the sandpile, I used 4 threads initially and made sure the work was split between the threads such that each thread should receive no less than 10 rows which would minimize the chance of a race condition.
-It worked and produced the same looking results as the single version, but didn't pass the tests.
-I guess that when accessing the sandpile reference it counted as multiple touches or perhaps some artifacts where being returned that I didn't fully understand
+When scanning the sandpile, I used up to 4 threads and made sure the work was split between the threads such that each thread should receive no less than 10 rows along with having sections size/"number of thread", which would minimize the chance of a race condition.
+I was able to get it working and produce the same looking results as the single-threaded version, however, it didn't pass the tests.
+I guess that when accessing the sandpile reference it counted as multiple touches or perhaps some artifacts were being returned that I didn't fully understand.

 ## Improvements